Gamers for Giving 2020 is our 12th annual fundraiser in support of Gamers Outreach programs, and we couldn’t be more excited!

 So how much progress have we made?

-As of this blog post, we’ve quadrupled our list of supported hospitals, and tripled our capacity to support patients.
+Since then, we’ve quadrupled our list of supported hospitals, and tripled our capacity to support patients.

 You can read more about the incredible progress our donors have helped pioneer in our recent annual report.

 As you can see, the next several months will be quite busy for our team, and much of our growth can be attributed to Gamers for Giving.
 But even with the dramatic expansion of supported patients, we’re barely reaching the incredible volume of children hospitalized annually.
-Each year, millions of kids are treated across hundreds of hospitals around the U.S. alone.
+Each year, millions of kids are treated across thousands of hospitals around the U.S. alone.
 We want to help them all!

-Gamers for Giving 2019 is going to help us make steps to do just that.
+Gamers for Giving 2020 is going to help us make steps to do just that.
 With your support, we can help ensure all children going through hospitalization have access to modern forms of recreation.
 It’s going to take the collective effort of the gaming community to make a difference in every single hospital nationwide.
 Here’s how you can get involved:

 Whether you’re streaming from home, or joining us at the EMU Convocation Center, we look forward to having you be a part of this year’s efforts!

-We’ll see you on March 23rd & 24th!
+We’ll see you on March 28th & 29th!
 Let’s help others level up!